sharetribe/flex-docs/src/docs/references/page-schema/index.md

                   {
                     "$ref": "#/$defs/fieldType/internalButtonLink",
                     "title": "Internal link",
-                    "description": "Link to a page in your marketplace.
-Displayed as a button."
+                    "description": "A button link to a page in your marketplace."
                   },
                   {
                     "$ref": "#/$defs/fieldType/externalButtonLink",
                     "title": "External link",
-                    "description": "Link to a page outside your marketplace.
-Opens in a new tab.
-Displayed as a button."
+                    "description": "A button link to a page outside your marketplace.
+Opens in a new tab."
                   }
                 ]
               }